s14321k/Interview-Qusions-markdowns/Angular.md

 ## PWA - Download as a native app for mob/desktop

+## tsconfig.json
+- change the "strict": true mode in tsconfig.json
+- noImplicitAny in tsconfig.json
+- sourceMap to debug code
+- noEmit for not to generate js file
+-  "outDir": "./dist" to see the generated output

 # TypeScript v4 (Microsoft) -> (Google)
 - Strongly typed programming language